 Even in case of separation or divorce, the non-custodial parent has a legal responsibility to financially support and co-parent the children born out of the marriage

 The difference between marriage and live-in relationship lies in the social and legal acceptance enjoyed by the former.
-As society evolves, these dynamics may change, but as things stand today, marriage is the more secure form of commitment for a long-term relationship.
+As society evolves, these dynamics may change.
+As things stand today, marriage is the more secure form of commitment for a long-term relationship.

 That said, marriage can come with its pitfalls and shortcomings, especially if you end up with the wrong person.
-There is no one-size-fits-all approach when it comes to relationship choices.
+So, is living together before marriage a good idea?
+Know that there is no one-size-fits-all approach when it comes to relationship choices.
 It is, however, pertinent to weigh in these pros and cons when making your decision.